 · Extreme thirst

-Dehydration activates both hunger and thirst centres in the brain, according to nutrition and health coach Joan Kent, Ph.D., at Food Addiction Solutions.
-What's one of the sneakiest dehydration signs?
+Dehydration activates both hunger and thirst centers in the brain, according nutrition and health coach Joan Kent, Ph.D., at Food Addiction Solutions.
+What’s one of the sneakiest dehydration signs?
 Intense sugar cravings, she says.

 This can be particularly true after a workout, since some of your glycogen (carbohydrates that are stored in the body for energy) may have been depleted, using some of the carbohydrates stored in your muscles.
 When that happens, you tend to crave quick-fix carbs or other sugary foods, Kent says.
 When dehydration is in the mix, it can make those cravings stronger.

-If you have more severe dehydration signs such as confusion, darker urine, bloody or black stools, or diarrhoea for 24 hours or more, be sure to get checked by a health professional as soon as you can.
+If you have more severe dehydration signs such as confusion, darker urine, bloody or black stool, or diarrhea for 24 hours or more, be sure to get checked by a health professional as soon as you can.